National Museum of American History

 2nd Floor, Center Floor Plan

 Upending 1620: Where Do We Begin? is a display that examines the early encounters between Wampanoag peoples and English colonists, and the important legacies of those encounters over the next 400 years.
-Those initial meetings became the subject of powerful myths, when later Americans reimagined the English as "Pilgrims" and founders of the U.S. nation.
-Exploring the evidence that upends these myths highlights Wampanoag experience and persistence through the centuries, and invites a fuller understanding of the colonists’ views and motivations as well.
-Audiences will be able to look at the origins and evolution of Thanksgiving and the emergence of the National Day of Mourning, a protest first organized in 1970 in an effort to counter the Pilgrim myths.
-Objects on display include a 1998 Day of Mourning protest banner, a Wampanoag wood splint burden basket, and a handmade Narragansett drum as well as fragments of Plymouth Rock, and a chest that descended in the family of a Mayflower voyager.
+Those initial meetings became the subject of powerful yet changing myths, when later Americans reimagined the English Pilgrims as “founders” of the U.S. nation.
+Exploring the evidence that upends these highlights Wampanoag experience and persistence through the centuries and invites a fuller understanding of the colonists’ views and motivations as well.
+Audiences will be able to look at the origins and evolution of Thanksgiving and the emergence of the National Day of Mourning, a protest first organized in 1970 as a reminder of the genocide of Native peoples.
+Objects on display include fragments of Plymouth Rock, a family chest used by a member of the Mayflower party, a 1998 Day of Mourning protest banner, a Wampanoag wood splint burden basket, and a handmade Narragansett drum.